Beau July 27th, 2008

 And I saw a fox yesterday for the first time this year.
 They’re always around, but we don’t see them often.
 I didn’t have the camera, but the fox was running along the dam toward the woods.
 I thought, “What’s Kuma doing down at the dam?
 Wait… that’s not Kuma, that’s a fox!”
 It quickly disappeared into the woods.
 If you like dogs, you can read about our indefatigable Kuma here.
 He really does look like a fox!

-Speaking of foxes, our cat Princess has always been wary, but even more so it seems since Sparky left us last month.
-We’re not sure, but he may have encountered a fox or coyote one night.
+Speaking of foxes, our cat Princess has always been wary, but even more so it seems since Sparky left us.
+We’re not sure, but he may have encountered a fox or coyote one night, or maybe an owl.
 He still made it home amazingly enough, but something bit into his hind quarters.
 He spent almost a week with a veterinarian, but in the end he couldn’t be helped.
 There are lots of predators about, which indicates a healthy biodiversity in the area.
 But sometimes it’s a little too close to home.
 And yes, we let cats run around outside most of the time.
 It’s a rural lifestyle, and the cats love to be outside.
 They also help keep mice and moles away.

 Of course the only predators I see chasing butteflies is the yellow lab.
 Sometimes he’ll see one on the ground, stalk it slowly and then lunge at it.
 He doesn’t catch them, but has a goofy look on his face that seems to imply it’s just for fun.